How Many Emails in a Cold Sequence? (Data-Backed Answer 2026) | AI Email Tools

 If someone has received your full sequence without replying, they've either seen it and aren't interested, or haven't seen it because of deliverability issues.
 In either case, continuing to email them generates complaint risk without ROI.

-After completing a sequence with no reply: move them to a "re-engage later" list.
-In 90–120 days, a new sequence with a different angle (new case study, different value prop, updated pricing) can get a fresh read.
+After completing a sequence with no reply: move them to a "re-engage later" list rather than deleting the contact.
+In 90–120 days, a new sequence with a different angle (new case study, different value prop, updated pricing, a new trigger event) can get a fresh read from a prospect whose circumstances have since changed.

 How many emails is too many in a cold sequence?